-Instead of going to school or playing with their friends, over 129 million children worldwide, between the ages of five and 17, are working within the very supply chains that provide us with the multitude of products that we consume daily, and more often than not, they are working in hazardous conditions.
+Instead of going to school or playing with their friends, around 152 million children worldwide, between the ages of five and seventeen, are working within the very supply chains that provide us with the multitude of products that we consume daily, and more often than not, they are working in hazardous conditions.

 1. Children are subjected to dangerous conditions when harvesting fruit